Seneca-BSA/bsa/docs/ses250/lab8.md

 >
 > 1. Read and summarize the lab as necessary.
 > 1. Copy observation tables 1, and 2 of this lab into your notebook.
-> 1. Sketch a breadboard diagram of Figure 8.7 onto your notebook.
+> 1. Sketch three breadboard diagram, one for each of Figure 8.8, Figure 8.10 and Figure 8.12 onto your notebook.
 > 1. Derive a formula to find the inductance of an inductor from the RL response formula.
-> 1. If we need to reduce a 500kHz noise by at least 70.7% with an RL low-pass filter.
-Which resistor from our lab material should we if you are given a 50μH inductor?
+> 1. If we need to reduce a 500kHz noise to at least 70.7% of it's original value with an RL low-pass filter.
+Which resistor from our lab material should we if you are using the 100μH inductor?

 ## Procedures